 WCCS 2018 is pleased to announce that Congress activity has been approved by the RACGP QI&CPD Program in the 2017-2019 triennium 30 Category 2 CPD points (Activity Identification Number: 140084)

 This year’s World Congress on Cancers of the Skin features an exceptional lineup of speakers.
-We spoke with one of our featured speakers, Elizabeth King to gain some insight and get to know her better.
+We spoke with one of our featured speakers, Chris McCormack to gain some insight and get to know him better.

 Q: What are you talking about at WCCS 2018?

 A: I will be presenting and chairing sessions pertaining to cutaneous lymphoma.
 I will be presenting on how cutaneous lymphoma presents as an introduction to our expert panel of speakers.
 I will also present on the role of a multidisciplinary approach in cutaneous lymphoma.

 Q: From your perspective with regards to your topic/field, what would is the latest research/technique or challenge?

 A: The challenges with this field relates to appropriate diagnosis.
 Given it is a rare condition diagnosis is often delayed.
 Non-chemotherapeutic agents are providing exciting opportunities for this diverse and rare group of conditions.

 Q: Which other speaker or topic from the Congress Program are you interested in and or will attend?